kaby76/AntlrVSIX/README.md

 Refactoring helps to make grammars cleaner (reformatting), more readable (reducing the length of the RHS of a rule), and more efficient (reducing the number of non-terminals) for Antlr.
-Some of the refactorings implemented, or planned, include string literal folding, parser rule orderings, useless rule elimination, split combined grammars, combine split grammars, Bison import, removal of indirect left recursion, rule folding, rule unfolding, rule packing.
+Some of the refactorings implemented, or planned, include:

+* Replace string literals in parser with lexer symbols.
+* Remove useless parser rules.
+* Move start rule to top.
+* Reorder parser rules alphabetically.
+* Reorder parser rules DFS from start rule.
+* Reorder parser rules BFS from start rule.
+* Split combined grammars.
+* Combine splitted grammars.
+* Replace direct left recursion with right recursion.
+* Replace indirect left recursion with right recursion.
+* Replace parser rule symbols that conflict with Antlr keywords.
+* Add lexer rules for string literals in parser.
+* Sort lexer modes alphabetically.
+* Replace direct left/right recursion with Kleene operator.
+* Unfold.
+* Fold.
+* Remove useless parentheses.

+## Conversion tools

+* Bison import.

 ## Analysis